 To determine whether your waste is hazardous, check to see if it is on the lists of hazardous wastes or if it is a hazardous waste in Missouri.
 If it is not, you must find out if it exhibits one or more of the hazardous characteristics.
 You often can tell if your waste is hazardous by looking at label information.
 If the label uses terms like “flammable” or “poison,” it might be a hazardous waste.
 Talk with your material supplier or your trade association for more help, or refer to material safety data sheets.
 You will also need to consider whether the waste picks up other potentially hazardous constituents through use, such as metal shavings in a cleaning solvent.
 If you are unsure if your waste is hazardous, you may have it tested in a laboratory.

 What type of generator are you?

 If your business generates hazardous waste, you must comply with the appropriate laws and regulations.
 The laws and regulations that apply to you depend on the amount and type of waste generated.
 You need to know what waste you generate and whether it is an acute or non-acute hazardous waste.
 You also need to know how much hazardous waste you generate each month and accumulate at any one time.
 Hazardous waste generator requirements can be found at 10 CSR 25-5.262.
-If you generate regulated quantities of hazardous waste and are required to register as a hazardous waste generator, contact the Environmental Services Program for a copy of the Notification of Regulated Waste Activity form, or access it online at www.dnr.mo.gov/ forms/780-1164.pdf.
+If you generate regulated quantities of hazardous waste and are required to register as a hazardous waste generator, contact the Hazardous Waste-Budget and Planning Section for a copy of the Notification of Regulated Waste Activity form, or access it online at www.dnr.mo.gov/ forms/780-1164.pdf.